ash-project/ash/documentation/topics/embedded-resources.md

 #### Array Embeds with primary keys

-* If you provide structs, instead of maps, the value provided is simply used as the new relationship value.
+* If you provide structs, instead of maps, the value provided is used as the new relationship value directly.
 * Any values in the original list with no primary key matching in the new list are `destroy`ed.
 * Any values in the new list with no primary key matching in the original list are `create`d.
 * Any values with a primary key match in the original list and the new list are `update`d